jclouds312/apis-Whatsapp-twilioVozAgent/README.md

 -   **Dashboard**: Offers a bird's-eye view of the most important metrics, such as API traffic, active workflows, and recent system errors, all powered by live data from Firestore.
 -   **WhatsApp & Twilio Dashboards**: Dedicated sections for managing conversations and monitoring activity for WhatsApp Business and Twilio Voice.
+-   **Twilio Verify**: A dedicated interface to send and check one-time verification codes via WhatsApp.
 -   **API Key Management**: A centralized and secure repository to store, view, manage, and revoke API keys for integrated services.
 -   **Exposed API Console**: A tool to document, secure, and expose internal APIs, controlling their status (published, draft, obsolete) and visibility.
 -   **User and Role Management**: Administer team members and assign roles to control access to different platform functionalities.